NgoQuocHuy02/da-tech-assessment/report_a05_customer_onboarding_analytics.md

 ---
-## 8. Tác Động Kinh Doanh và Khuyến Nghị
+## 8. Business Impact and Recommendations
 ---
 <details>
-<summary>Phân tích tác động kinh doanh và khuyến nghị triển khai cải tiến</summary>
+<summary>Analyzing business impact and suggesting improvements</summary>

 ---

-- Phần này trình bày các hành động có thể thực hiện nhằm cải thiện hiệu suất của hệ thống `onboarding` và `KYC/AML`, dựa trên dữ liệu phân tích từ chương 6–7.
+- This section presents specific actions that can be taken to improve the performance of the onboarding and KYC/AML systems, based on data analysis from Chapters 6–7.
-- Đồng thời, phần này cũng đề xuất khung đo lường hiệu quả triển khai và duy trì quy trình theo vòng phản hồi liên tục.
+- At the same time, this section also proposes a framework for measuring the effectiveness of ongoing improvements and maintaining the process through continuous feedback loops.

 ---

-### 8.1 – Khuyến Nghị Dựa Trên Phân Tích (Analysis-Driven Recommendations)
+### 8.1 – Analysis-Driven Recommendations
 <details>
-<summary>Đề xuất các hành động cụ thể từ phân tích dữ liệu</summary>
+<summary>Proposing specific actions from data analysis</summary>

 ---

-#### Tối ưu hóa Phễu Chuyển Đổi (Onboarding Funnel Optimization)
+#### Optimizing Onboarding Funnel (Onboarding Funnel Optimization)

-- **Phát hiện**: Tỷ lệ `drop-off` cao tại bước `Liveness Check` và `Document Upload`.
+- **Discovery:** High drop-off rate at `Liveness Check` and `Document Upload` steps.
-- **Hành động đề xuất**:
+- **Proposed actions:**
-  - Tích hợp video hướng dẫn trực quan ngay trong ứng dụng.
+  - Embed video tutorials directly in the app for visual guidance.
-  - Giảm bớt số lượng trường thông tin yêu cầu ban đầu.
+  - Reduce the number of required initial data fields.
-  - Triển khai `A/B testing` giao diện người dùng.
+  - Conduct `A/B testing` with different user interfaces.
-  - Cải thiện hiển thị lỗi bằng hướng dẫn đơn giản, dễ hiểu.
+  - Improve error handling with clear, easy-to-follow instructions.

 ---

-#### Cải thiện Hiệu suất KYC (KYC Performance)
+#### Improving KYC Performance

-- **Phát hiện**: `KYC Retry Rate` cao do lỗi hệ thống hoặc ảnh không đạt yêu cầu.
+- **Discovery:** High `KYC Retry Rate` due to system issues or inadequate images.
-- **Hành động đề xuất**:
+- **Proposed actions:**
-  - Nâng cấp công cụ `OCR`, sử dụng mô hình học máy chuyên biệt.
+  - Upgrade OCR technology to machine learning models.
-  - Tăng cường phản hồi rõ ràng và hỗ trợ người dùng sửa lỗi.
+  - Enhance clear and immediate user feedback.
-  - Mở rộng danh sách tài liệu được chấp nhận.
+  - Expand the list of acceptable documents.
-  - Cải thiện giao diện tải ảnh, tránh lỗi do thao tác.
+  - Improve image upload UX, avoid errors from user actions.

 ---

-#### Nâng cao Hiệu quả Vận hành (Operational Efficiency)
+#### Enhancing Operational Efficiency

-- **Phát hiện**: Thời gian xử lý thủ công cao, xuất hiện tình trạng backlog.
+- **Discovery:** High manual processing time, backlog issues.
-- **Hành động đề xuất**:
+- **Proposed actions:**
-  - Tự động phê duyệt hồ sơ có `risk_score` thấp.
+  - Automatically approve low-risk profiles.
-  - Phân loại và ưu tiên hồ sơ theo mức độ khẩn cấp.
+  - Prioritize and categorize cases based on urgency.
-  - Xây dựng dashboard hỗ trợ ra quyết định cho reviewer.
+  - Build a dashboard to assist reviewers.

 ---

-#### Quản lý Rủi ro & Tuân thủ (Risk & Compliance)
+#### Managing Risks & Compliance

-- **Phát hiện**: Tỷ lệ `false positive` cao trong sàng lọc `PEP/Sanction`.
+- **Discovery:** High `false positive` rate in PEP/Sanction screening.
-- **Hành động đề xuất**:
+- **Proposed actions:**
-  - Tối ưu thuật toán đánh giá rủi ro.
+  - Optimize risk scoring algorithm.
-  - Tích hợp thêm nguồn dữ liệu từ hành vi người dùng.
+  - Add data from user behavior to risk assessment.
-  - Áp dụng `audit log` cho quy trình quyết định rủi ro.
+  - Implement `audit log` for risk decision process.

 ---